maymli/15-418-Final-Project/README.md

 The graph coloring problem involves finding a color for each node such that none of its neighbors have that same color.
 Practical applications of graph coloring include scheduling, register allocation for compiler optimization, and more.
 In a graph with N nodes, the graph coloring problem can be trivially solved by assigning each node their own unique color, resulting in N colors being used.
 The minimum graph coloring problem involves finding an assignment of colors to nodes that results in the least number of colors used.

 In our approach to parallelize graph coloring, we will implement a parallel algorithm using OpenMP and OpenMPI.
-See more about our proposal, milestone report, and final report below.
+See more about our proposal, milestone report, and final report below for results.

 # Implementations